dwmkerr/dotfiles/README.md

 These steps are work in progress.

-0. Restore GPG keys from a backup.
-0. Setup SSH keys for GitHub.
 0. Restore Parallels virtual machines from backup.
 0. Restore the `~/.private/` folder from a secure backup, to bring back project specific secrets.
-0. Restore the AWS CLI credentials to bring back project access.
-0. Setup SSH keys for GitHub.

 Some other tools I install which I have paid subscriptions for or are essentials: